TomaszGolaszewski/Vision_Robot_2026/README.md

 # Vision_Robot_2026
-This project is part of my PhD.
-The goal is to enhance the capabilities of the industrial robot by adding machine vision.
+This project is part of my PhD research.
+Its goal is to enhance the capabilities of an industrial robot by integrating machine vision.